wso2/docs-is/en/docs/learn/configuring-access-delegation-with-uma.md

 2. Log in to the **Photo Editor** application using Larry's credentials and provide the requested consent.

-3. Select the checkboxes and click **Share** to share the resources with Alex and Pam.
+3. Select the checkboxes and click **Share** to share the resources with Alex and Sam.

     ![photo-editor-share](../assets/img/learn/photo-editor-share.png)